f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/NGINX-One-Automation/README.md

 - API Token Authentication: An API token grants a user access to the NGINX One REST API
 - API Certificate Authentication: Include the client certificate and password in the request.

-..note: The user’s role determines the permissions associated with the API token.
+.. note: The user’s role determines the permissions associated with the API token.

 Here’s how to use an API token to authenticate a request to the F5 Distributed Cloud API.
 This example request lists tenant namespaces for organization plans: